Black Friday — It Comes With a Cost

 What are we doing to help?

 At Lunette, we’ve always believed in doing what we can to reduce the amount of waste produced from menstrual products.
 As most disposable period products will be around for longer than we will, we provide reusable options that last years and are shipped in 100% recyclable packaging.
-In fact, we’ve just added the all new Lunette Reusable Pads to our range!
+In fact, all carbon emissions from our deliveries are also compensated.

 What can you do to help?